Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 - find linux alternatives for the unsupported or not working libs ( because " IPU " is a windows project )

-- Remplace DirectX with OpenDX
+- Remplace DirectX with OpenDX or DXVK

 - fix bugs